ramanprasanth/oc-mysql-operator/README.md

-# mysql-operator
+# oc-mysql-operator
-MySQL Ansible Operator
+Migration of MySQL Ansible Operator to OC